Holy Baptism is the beginning of the Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.

 The following are guidelines for parents who are asking for Baptism for their child:

-- They must be registered members of Holy Trinity Catholic Church
+- They ought to be registered members of Holy Trinity Catholic Church.

-The following are guidelines for those requesting to be Baptismal sponsors.
+The following are guidelines for those requesting to be Baptismal sponsors (godparents).

 - They must be at least 16 years of age.

-- Sacraments of Initiation: Baptism, Confirmation and Eucharist in the Catholic Church.
+- They must have received all the Catholic Sacraments of Initiation: Baptism, Confirmation and Eucharist.

 - They must attend Mass regularly and receive the Sacraments of the Church regularly.

-- If a Holy Trinity parishioner, the pastor must approve; if they are from out of town, a letter is needed from their pastor stating that they are a parishioner in good standing.
+- If a Holy Trinity parishioner, the pastor must approve; if they are from another parish, a letter is needed from their pastor stating that they are a parishioner in good standing.

 Sponsors for Baptism should be persons who will support you in raising your child in the Catholic faith.
-Their lives should be an example of faith and service.
+Their lives should be an example of active faith and selfless service.
 They are encouraged and welcomed to attend a Baptismal class.
 Ordinarily, there are two godparents for a child; however only one is necessary.
-If you only have one godparent, a second baptized believing Christian person who has never belonged to the Catholic Church but who is a good disciple of Christ may serve as a Christian witness along with the Catholic godparent.